Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Computational Experiments

 \section{Computational Experiments}

-In this section we evaluate {Prescribe-then-Select} on two benchmark tasks commonly used in contextual stochastic optimization applied to operations management.
-The first task is a two-stage shipment-planning problem, where initial production decisions are made at multiple facilities before demand is realized, followed by additional production and shipment decisions once demand becomes known.
+In this section { we evaluate {Prescribe-then-Select} on two classical contextual stochastic optimization tasks that are widely used as benchmarks in the operations research literature (e.g. \cite{BertsimasKallus2020,bertsimas2023dynamic,huber2019data,ban2019big,bertsimas2018robust}).} The first task is a two-stage shipment-planning problem, where initial production decisions are made at multiple facilities before demand is realized, followed by additional production and shipment decisions once demand becomes known.
 The second task is a single-stage newsvendor problem, a classic inventory management setting where stocking levels must be chosen in advance under uncertain demand.
 For both tasks, we introduce context heterogeneity by generating synthetic datasets with distinct demand segments—for example, holiday spikes versus routine weekday or weekend cycles—each following different distributions.